straal/straal-ios/README.md

 ### Initial configuration

 First, create a `StraalConfiguration` object (which consists of your Merchant URL and **authorization headers**).
 Then, create your `Straal` object using the configuration.

+You can also add additional `cryptKeyPath` which will be the URL at which we would fetch your backend service for a new crypt key.
+If you don't provide a value here, we'll use the default which is `https://_base_url_/straal/v1/cryptkeys`.

 ```swift
 let url = URL(string: "https://my-merchant-backen-url.com")!